terryaney/KatApp/scripts/readme.md

 The `v-ka-template` directive is responsible for manually rendering a template with or without a data source.
 The data source can be a simple javascript object or it can be an array of data (usually obtained via [rbl.source()](#iapplicationdatarblsource)).
 When the source is an `Array<>`, the template can get access to this property via the scope's `rows` properties.

 - [v-ka-template Model](#v-ka-template-model) - Discusses the properties that can be passed in to configure the `v-ka-template` directive.
 - [v-ka-template Scope](#v-ka-template-scope) - Discusses how/which properties are exposed on the `v-ka-template` scope and can be used in Kaml View markup.
+See [Scopes with Properties that are Reactive](#scopes-with-properties-that-are-reactive) for information on how to define the `source` property when information is reactive (i.e. a custom source defining a `rows` property that changes via new calculation results).
 - [v-ka-template Samples](#v-ka-template-samples) - Examples illustrating different scenario usages for `v-ka-template` directive.

 ### v-ka-template Model